kayceeaviles/cs131/a2/README.md

 **Why this command is useful:**

 This command is designed to be concise and straightfoward, with minimal input.

 It reduces command clutter, making the command easier to read.

 It can save time and reduce potential syntax errors.

+This script will cycle through different delimiters until it matches the one in the CSV file.

 **How you can use this command:**

 Replace csvfile with your csvfile of interest.

 Replace columnnumbers with the column number(s) you are looking to extract.

-./ecol.sh csvfile columnnumbers
+**./ecol.sh csvfile columnnumbers**

-This script assumes the delimiter is ",".
-If the delimiter is "," you do not have to specify it in the command.

-If the delimiter is anything different, add -d "delimiter"

 **Example:**